Momentum-Team-19/course/phase2/py-django-wrap-up.md

 ## 🔖 References

 - [Git Collaboration][git-collab]
+  - This is how you will be doing collaboration with teammates in phase 3.

 ## 🤩 End-of-Phase Presentation videos due {{ site.data.phase2.projects.end_of_phase.due_date | date: "%A, %B %e" }}

 Each person has 4-5 min to talk about one of the following topics using examples from your own code.
-Please record this presentation as you did in Phase 1 and submit using this [form](https://forms.gle/bjaPYNELkD63sdtp9) when done.
+Please record this presentation as you did in Phase 1 and submit using this [form](https://forms.gle/w2sStXpX5rUw9qb76) when done.

 ### Topics: Pick one

-For all topics, **the code should be from Django Music**.
+For all topics, **the code should be from Django Music or Django Duplex**.
 If you have a different project that you want to present, or want to present on a topic not listed, please talk to me to get approval.

 1. Pick any url, view, and template that you worked on.
 Walk through what happens _in the code_ when that url is typed into the browser's address bar (or a link with that url is clicked).
 You should talk about:
       - the url in urls.py